Modern Slavery and Human Trafficking Statement

 All of our suppliers and subcontractors are either UK entities or are UK offices of large international companies.
 Additionally, the majority of the goods we buy are produced either in the UK or in jurisdictions that have well established frameworks to protect workers from abuse and exploitation.

-We do not condone the sale and use of materials that have been obtained or manufactured from an illegal or unauthorised source.
+We do not support the sale and use of materials that have been obtained or manufactured from an illegal or unauthorised source.

 Our staff and sub-contractors are encouraged to remain vigilant to unethical practices and we have whistleblowing procedures in place for the reporting of concerns.